Zwilla/bitdbdoc/docs/install.md

 ### 2. MongoDB

-BitDB is powered by MongoDB, so you need to have installed MongoDB already.
+BitDB is powered by MongoDB, so you need to have installed MongoDB already. [learn how](https://docs.mongodb.com/guides/server/install/)

 ---